Environmental Alternatives for the Bathroom

 Personal Care Products

-Disclaimer: The Connecticut Department of Energy and Environmental Protection (DEEP) maintains the content on this web page to enhance public access to information and facilitate understanding of environmental issues.
-The DEEP is not recommending these resources over any others and recognizes these represent only a partial listing of resources on this subject.
+Disclaimer: The Connecticut Department of Energy and Environmental Protection (DEEP) maintains this content to enhance public access to information.
+DEEP does not recommend these resources over any others.

 Content Last Updated April 2014